pavanbadempet/pavanbadempet/README.md

 # 💫 About Me:
-🔭 I’m currently working on Healthcare System for Disease Prediction with Chatbot Assistance.<br>👯 I’m looking to collaborate on AIO Healthcare System<br>🤝 I’m looking for help with Chatbot Tuning and Recommendation Systems<br>🌱 I’m currently learning Cloud<br>💬 Ask me about Machine Learning<br>⚡ Fun fact "I've debugged more code than I have solved crossword puzzles.
+🔭 I’m currently working as a Data Platform Engineer<br>👯 I’m looking to collaborate on Healthcare System Projects<br>🤝 I’m looking for help with Chatbot Tuning and Recommendation Systems<br>🌱 I’m currently learning Cloud Data Engineering<br>💬 Ask me about Computer Science & Machine Learning<br>⚡ Fun fact "I love playing games and was a gaming content creator for years".

 ## 🌐 Socials: